Stereo Skyline: 2011–12: Departure of Maddox and Johnson and The Good Life

 In spring 2011, Stereo Skyline set out on Tourantula! supporting Family Force 5.
 Their song "Uptown, Get Around" was played at the beginning of The Suite Life Movie.

 On May 21, 2011, Johnson and Maddox announced that they had left Stereo Skyline to form a new group called BLAC.
 Bard announced that he and Michelsen would continue to tour and would release new Stereo Skyline songs, along with continuing with their planned Brazil tour.
 On August 11, 2011, the band released the single "Kiss Me in the Morning" from their upcoming second studio album The Good Life.
 Michelsen left the band before the release of their second album and the Brazil tour.
 The Good Life was released on November 1, 2011.
 Physical copies of the album were released exclusively in Japan on November 9, through Twilight Records.
 Bard brought back Purpura and friends Larzz Principato and Ryan Forsythe to fill out the touring line-up.
 They appeared in Brazil on MTV Brasil while on tour there.
-In 2012, the band played a handful of shows as well as having drummer Rob Michelsen return to the group.
+In 2012, the band performed a show in December, with Michelsen returning to the group.

 After disappearing from the music scene for several years, Stereo Skyline returned in 2019 and released the single "Runaway's" with Hamptons.
 To date, Bard composes music for several different artists such as The Summer Set and Dan + Shay, as well as forming a musical project called Max & Simon in 2011.
 Johnson formed a band with his brothers called the Johnsons in 2017.
 Maddox became a DJ and made music under the name BMAD.